laststance/react-typescript-todomvc-2022/README.md

 ## What's this?
 This is a [Create React App](https://facebook.github.io/create-react-app/) based [React](https://reactjs.org/) + [TypeScript](https://www.typescriptlang.org/) todo app example.  👉 [**DEMO**](https://react-typescript-todo-example.netlify.com)
 [TypeScript](https://www.typescriptlang.org/) coming from babel, set upped at [Create React App](https://facebook.github.io/create-react-app/) install option.
 [Adding TypeScript Doc](https://facebook.github.io/create-react-app/docs/adding-typescript#docsNav)📝

-### Motivation
-Aftter React Conf 2018, It comming v16.8.0 with [Hooks](https://reactjs.org/docs/hooks-intro.html) that's apparently brand new way of Code Design contrast with class base 📝
-In addition, TypeScript adopt so much easier into a `babel` + `webpack` build system by [Create React App v2.1 TypeScript support](https://github.com/facebook/create-react-app/releases/tag/v2.1.0) official released.

-So I was interested what kind of code design and configuration was built. if I build todo with a Hooks and TypeScript. 😀

-### Note 🗒

-**This is not a Best Practice introduction.
-There are tons of effective way to create solid software in JavaScript World, you have a lot of other option based on your preference for approaching where, The Repo is just a style of my favorite.**

-"*How to combining TypeScript with massive Babel or JavaScript tools ecosystem?*"

-**I hope this helps you know like that from what I've Published!**

 ## Stack
 - [TODO-CSS-Template](https://github.com/Klerith/TODO-CSS-Template)(Borrowing HTML & CSS Thanks! 👍 )